G-Core/product-documentation/documentation/cloud/networking/load-balancers/add-certificates-to-load-balancer.md

 <img src="https://assets.gcore.pro/docs/cloud/networking/load-balancers/add-certificates-to-load-balancer/add-listener-name-port.png" alt="Create a listener dialog" width="80%">

 4\.
-(Optional) To identify the origin of the user's IP address connecting to a web server via a load balancer, enable the **Add headers X-Forwarded-For, X-Forwarded-Port, X-Forwarded-Proto to requests** toggle.
+(Optional) To identify the origin of the user's IP address connecting to a web server via a Load balancer, enable the **Add headers X-Forwarded-For, X-Forwarded-Port, X-Forwarded-Proto to requests** toggle.

 5\.
 Choose the default TLS Certificate.
 It’s the main certificate that will be used when there’s no configured certificate for a domain.